Last update: August 2021

 Second, we are entering an offsetting trade.
 That means you are deploying a trade that will profit in environments where your original position (aka your parent position) will lose.
 For example, suppose you have a bullish position in AAPL stock.
 An offsetting trade, then, would be anything bearish.
 That is, anything that makes money when AAPL stock falls in value.
 If you think about it, there are a lot of ways to acquire bearish exposure to AAPL.
 You could short a highly correlated ETF like QQQ.
 You could buy a put option or sell a call option or enter some type of bearish spread trade.
 All of these would qualify as offsetting trades.

 Alternatively, if you held a bearish position in AAPL stock that you were looking to offset, you would add a bullish trade.
 You could buy a highly correlated ETF like QQQ.
 Or you could buy calls, sell puts, or enter some type of bullish spread trade.

 Third, we are entering an offsetting trade to reduce risk.
 That means that after adding the new trade, the risk of your overall position should be less.
 The most direct way to measure this is to look at the delta on the stock in question.
 Remember, delta measures our directional exposure on the stock.
 Specifically, how much money you make/lose if the stock rises $1.
-The higher the delta, the more exposure you have (if you need an in-depth refresher on delta, then I highly recommend watching module 4 of the Options 101 video series).
+The higher the delta, the more exposure you have (if you need an in-depth refresher on delta, then I highly recommend watching module 4 of the Options 101 video series [PRO Members only]).
 Here’s an example.

 Long 100 shares of stock = +100 delta